-- General Fund is the general operating fund of the city and accounts for all activities not accounted for in other special-purpose funds. - MEDA Fund is used to account for financial resources associated with the funding and construction of infrastructure. - Special Revenue Fund is used to account for grants, donations, and other restricted revenues received by the city for specified purposes. - Debt Service Fund account for the payment of principal and interest on the general obligation bonds of the city.
+- General Fund is the general operating fund of the city and accounts for all activities not accounted for in other special-purpose funds. - MEDA Fund is used to account for financial resources associated with the funding and construction of infrastructure. - Debt Service Fund account for the payment of principal and interest on the general obligation bonds of the city.
 Ad valorem taxes and interest earned on investments are used for debt repayment. - G.O.
 Street Bond Fund account for the construction cost associated with the general obligation bonds for streets and other projects.

-Aggregated Non-Major Funds (reported as Other Governmental Funds):
+Aggregated Non-Major Funds (reported as Other Governmental Funds): Special Revenue Funds include the CDBG/HUD Fund, Special Revenue Fund, Urban Renewal Authority,

-Special Revenue Funds include the CDBG/HUD Fund, Urban Renewal Authority, and the Cemetery Care Fund.
+Special Revenue Funds include the CDBG/HUD Fund, Special Revenue Fund, Urban Renewal Authority and the Cemetery Care Fund.

-Capital Project Funds include the 2012 Park Improvement Fund, the 1/8 Cent Sales Tax Fund, 1/2 Cent Sales Tax Fund and the 1/4 Cent Sales Tax Fund.
+Capital Project Funds include the 1/8 Cent Sales Tax Fund, 1⁄2 Cent Sales Tax Fund and the 1⁄4 Cent Sales Tax Fund.